pmcharrison/psynet-mirror/docs/tutorials/introduction_to_sql_alchemy.rst

         if t.participant.var.name == "James"
     ]

-We could then sum the bonuses from each of these trials:
+We could then sum the performance rewards from each of these trials:

 .. code-block:: python